 Cold Hollow Cider Mill

 Our next stop was the Cold Hollow Cider Mill in Waterbury Center, Vermont.
-The Mill processes 140,000 thousand apples a day to produce the most amazing apple cider I’ve ever tasted!
+The Mill processes 140,000 thousand apples daily to produce the most amazing apple cider I’ve ever tasted!

 Ben & Jerry’s